OliverKurz/windows-10-theme-collection/README.md

 ![sib](https://github.com/OliverKurz/windows-10-theme-collection/raw/master/images/sib.png)

 I have included start orbs in "files\orbs".
 Select the theme's start menu and an orb in the StartIsBack++ configuration and click apply.
 If it's not an option to choose the theme's start menu, later on you can check once your custom theme is applied.
-The "files\orbs_downsized" directory contains start orbs modified by me to work properly with the small taskbar buttons setting enabled.
+The "files\orbs_downsized" directory contains start orbs modified to work properly with the small taskbar buttons setting enabled.

 5. [Winaero Tweaker](https://winaero.com/download.php?view.1796) is the go to application for tweaking the rest of your system.